google-deepmind/mujoco/doc/programming.rst

 This code sample simulates the passive dynamics of a given model, renders it offscreen, reads the color and depth pixel values, and saves them into a raw data file that can then be converted into a movie file with tools such as ffmpeg.
-The rendering is simplified compared to `simulate.cc <https://github.com/deepmind/mujoco/blob/main/sample/simulate.cc>`_ because there is no user interaction, visualization options or timing; instead we simply render with the default settings as fast as possible.
+The rendering is simplified compared to :ref:`simulate.cc <saSimulate>` because there is no user interaction, visualization options or timing; instead we simply render with the default settings as fast as possible.
 The dimensions and number of multi-samples for the offscreen buffer are specified in the MuJoCo model, while the simulation duration, frames-per-second to be rendered (usually much less than the physics simulation rate), and output file name are specified as command-line arguments.
 For example, a 5 second animation at 60 frames per second is created with:

 .. code-block:: Shell